StarRocks/starrocks/docs/en/administration/Query_planning.md

 - Broadcast Join

-  If table A is a large table and table B is a small table, you can hint the join execution method as Broadcast Join.
+  If table A is a large table and table B is a small table, you can hint the Join execution method as Broadcast Join.
 The data of the table B is fully broadcasted to the machines on which the data of table A resides, and then the Join operation is performed.
 Compared to Shuffle Join, Broadcast Join saves the cost of shuffling the data of table A.

   ~~~SQL
   select k1 from t1 join [BROADCAST] t2 on t1.k1 = t2.k2 group by t2.k2;